Computerworld's "Rock star coders" profile: Petr

 Q: Toughest job or coding challenge you've met.

 A: As for coding challenges, there were many.
-Setting the problems for algorithmic contests certainly involves keeping up with the current research in Computer Science, at least in certain areas.
-From time to time, someone's PhD thesis may be posted as a contest problem, so no wonder some of them are almost impossible to solve.
+Setting the problems for algorithmic challenges certainly involves keeping up with the current research in Computer Science, at least in certain areas.
+From time to time, someone's PhD thesis may be posted as a challenge problem, so no wonder some of them are almost impossible to solve.

 Q: What do you love about coding?